standley/EclipseRunner/README.md

     -A                    turn off java assertions
     -c EXTRA_CLASSPATH    Add additional classpath entries (added to front of classpath)
-    -S SYS_PROPERTIES     Add system properties to the java execution (adds a -D value to the java exec command)
+    -O JAVA_OPTIONS       Add a java option. (i.e. to set -Xmx1024M on the java execution you would use -O Xmx1024M or to set a system -S SYS_PROPERTIES     Add system properties to the java execution (adds a -D value to the java exec command)
     -m MEMORY, --memory=MEMORY